johann-solo/oliveandmango.github.io/_posts/blog/2017-08-09-key-lime-cheesecake-with-coconut-crust-and-tequila-lime-curd.md

 ### Directions

-1. Place all ingredients In a large mixing bowl and Mix all ingredients with a mixer until light and fluffy
+1. Place all ingredients in a large mixing bowl and mix all ingredients with a mixer until light and fluffy

 1. Top cheesecake and curd with whipping cream and decorate with slice of lime or lime zest